||Does the proportion of juveniles living in poverty vary by State?

 [ CSV file ]

-- Nationally, 16.2% - more than 38 million - of youth under age 18 were living in poverty in 2018; the proportion of juveniles living in poverty exceeded the national average in 20 states and the District of Columbia.
+- Nationally, 16.1% - more than 11.6 million - of youth under age 18 were living in poverty in 2020; the proportion of children living in poverty exceeded the national average in 22 states and the District of Columbia.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home